Santiago Solari: International

 Solari made eleven appearances for the Argentina national team in five years, but was not selected for any major international tournaments.

 Coaching career

 Real Madrid

 Solari started working as a manager in 2013, first being in charge of Real Madrid's youths.
 Ahead of the 2016–17 season, he was appointed at the reserves who competed in Segunda División B.

 On 29 October 2018, Solari was named caretaker manager of the first team after the dismissal of Julen Lopetegui.
 He assumed the role the next day, and became the official coach 14 days later because in Spain no club was allowed to have a caretaker for more than two weeks.
 He won the FIFA Club World Cup during his tenure, extending Real's reign in the competition to three consecutive titles.

-Solari was sacked on 11 March 2019, following a humiliating elimination from the UEFA Champions League by Ajax.
+Solari was sacked on 11 March 2019, following a humiliating elimination from the UEFA Champions League by Ajax and replaced by his former teammate Zinedine Zidane.